 Domino’s Cinnamon Bread Twists

 Just two bread twists pack in 250 calories and 12 grams of fat, leaving your tummy rumbling and asking for more.
-There are better ways to satisfy your sweet tooth; just try any of these 12 Desserts That Actually Help You Lose Weight.
+There are better ways to satisfy your sweet tooth; just try any of these weight loss desserts.

 McDonald’s brought back this barbecue fan favorite due to popular demand, but for us health-conscious foodies, this pick is better left unordered.
 At first glance, the McRib’s nutrition isn’t one the worst on this list, but its ingredients—such as inflammatory soybean oil, caramel color, and potassium sorbate—deem this a definite no-go.